-Toulouse is a French city, which has got a mixed cultural heritage that you will discover going around the narrow passages and the incredible charming streets.
-In fact, you will notice that every street, signal or banners are regularly showed in double language.
+Toulouse is a French city, which has got a mixed cultural heritage that you will discover going around the narrow passages and the incredibly charming streets.
+In fact, you will notice that every street, signal, or banner is regularly shown in double language.

 The third main attraction of Toulouse is the former Hospital Hotel-Dieu Saint-Jacques, which gives to Toulouse the nickname of Pink City or in French “La Ville Rose” for the unique architecture made of pinkish bricks in terracotta.